pone-software/hyperion/README.md

 Light-weight photon propagation implemented in jax.

 ## Quickstart
-`propagate_photons.py` shows an example of how to propagate photons
+`examples/photon_propagation.ipynb shows an example of how to propagate photons.